Otter diet in Sheffield and the Peak District

 How to help and get involved

-If you are willing to collect otter spraint or mink scat we can provide information on recognising spraint/scat, instructions on how to collect samples and provide tubes.
-We can collect samples or advise on drop-off points.
+If you are willing to collect otter spraint or mink scat, we can provide information on recognising spraint/scat, instructions on how to collect samples and provide tubes.
+We can collect samples from volunteer surveyors or advise on drop-off points.

 Several local wildlife groups are surveying for otter spraint (including the Derbyshire Wildlife Trust, the Sorby Natural History Society and the Moors for the Future Partnership).
 We would be very grateful to receive otter/suspected otter spraint samples for DNA analysis from any groups or individuals (please contact Dr Deborah Dawson (firstname.lastname@example.org).